pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 Cancel delegation
 -----------------

 Once you delegate successfully, you can cancel it before the Epoch reaches 75%.
-We provide 2 ways to cancel candidate:
+We provide 2 ways to delegation:

 - :ref:`Cancel delegation by PIWallet<Wallet Cancel Delegation>`
 - :ref:`Cancel delegation by RPC<Client Cancel Delegation>`